HiLab-git/PyMIC/docs/source/usage.ssl.rst

 -----------

 :mod:`pymic.net_run_ssl.ssl_abstract.SSLSegAgent` is the abstract class used for semi-supervised learning.
-The built-in SLL methods are child classes of  SSLSegAgent.
+The built-in SLL methods are child classes of  :mod:`SSLSegAgent`.
 Currently, the following SLL methods are implemented in PyMIC:

 |PyMIC Method|Reference|Remarks|